 - Cap tightly and label.

-- Store in a cool, dry place and protect from intense light
+- Store in a cool, dry place and protect from intense light.

-Some herbs to infuse in oil
+Some healing herbs to infuse in oil

 St. John’s Wort flowers